 To assess float, we rated each ski on its ability to plane and glide on top of deep snow.
-Not only that, but we also paid attention to how quickly each ski would rebound if pushed below the surface, and how well it could hover without us having to adjust our riding stance.
-We took note of how easily the ski could maneuver in powder as well.
+We also paid attention to how quickly each ski rebounds if pushed below the surface, and how well it could hover without us having to adjust our riding stance.
+We took note of how easily the ski maneuvers in powder as well.
 Thankfully, modern ski technology has given us the ability to float and turn in soft snow without burning our legs out.
 We prefer surfy, playful boards to the stiff and boaty variety.

 Stability at Speed

-By nature, powder skis are better suited to glide over chunky snow when compared to other skis.
-Fatter shapes and rockered construction permit a skier to cruise over variable snow without much kickback or physical consequence.
+By nature, powder skis are better suited to glide over chunky snow than other skis.
+Fatter shapes and rockered construction let you cruise over variable snow without much kickback or physical consequence.
 The caveat being that lighter, flexier powder boards tend to get bossed around when not in a deep float.
-Stiffer models like the Black Crows Corvus and Blizzard Spur were more assertive when it came to breaking through crust and crud at high speeds.
-The Enforcer was the highest scorer in this metric, but the Blizzard Spur and Black Crows Corvus also earned some high marks for their crud-busting prowess.
+Stiffer models like the Nordica Enforcer Pro are more assertive when it comes to breaking through crust and crud at high speeds.
+The Enforcer was the highest scorer in this metric, but the Volkl Confession also earned some high marks for its crud-busting prowess.

 Rockered tips (AKA early rise) bring the contact point closer to boot center and allow for quicker, easier turn initiations.
-Because of this, long powder skis have a shorter-than-expected turn radius while still providing better float and stability in chop when compared to a fully cambered ski.
+Since rocker is common on powder skis, long powder boards have a shorter-than-expected turn radius while still providing better float and stability in chop when compared to a fully cambered ski.
 In addition to aiding float, rockered tips and tails help the skier execute varying turn shapes by offering different contact points when skied in powder.
 So in essence, the effective edge of a rockered ski changes depending on the conditions.
 You'd be hard-pressed to find a dedicated powder ski that doesn't have rocker.

 Powder skis are undoubtedly designed to fill a particular niche.
 But that doesn't necessarily mean we want to sacrifice performance when skiing anything but creamy hero snow.